 MCB721.
 Carcinogenesis, DNA Damage and Repair.
 (2) This course will cover the identification and reaction mechanisms of environmental carcinogens, DNA damage and mutagenesis by endogenous and exogenous agents, and the mechanisms of DNA repair.
-Offered fall.
+Typically offered in the fall term.
+Intended for all graduate students in cancer biology (CABI); open to students in other tracks or programs.

 MCB722.
 Molecular Pathogenesis of Cancer.
 (2) Fundamental molecular changes in cells and tissues that contribute to the malignant phenotype are discussed.
 Topics include alterations in genes and chromatin, signaling pathways, tumor cell metabolism, and the tumor microenvironment.
-Offered spring.
+Typically offered in the fall term.
+Intended for all graduate students in cancer biology (CABI); open to students in other tracks or programs.

 MCB725.
 Topics in Cancer Biology.
 (2) Teaches students how to evaluate and communicate scientifically in the area of cell biology and cancer.
 Examples are taken from all areas of cancer in this advanced course.
 Uses current peer-reviewed journal articles to teach fundamental concepts and act as a medium for allowing the students to communicate ideas with an emphasis on presentation skills.
-Offered spring.
+Typically offered in the fall term.
+Intended for all graduate students in cancer biology (CABI); open to students in other tracks or programs.